carpentries-lab/metagenomics-analysis/_episodes/11-hands_on-diversity.md

   -Sergio Cuellar

 ## Visualizing our data with ggplot2
-In the last lesson, we created our phyloseq object, which contain the information of both of our samples: `JC1A` and `JP4D`.
+In the last lesson, we created our phyloseq object, which contains the information of both of our samples: `JC1A` and `JP4D`.
 Let´s take a look again at the number of reads in our data.
 ~~~